netdna/netdna.github.com/Readme.md

 The NetDNA RWS supports both 2-legged and 3-legged authentication.

-3-legged oauth is best used to allow a 3rd party app (like w3-total-cache plugin) access to a users profile - the user just needs to grant access to the app.
+3-legged OAuth is best used to allow a 3rd party apps/services (e.g. [Leftronic](https://www.leftronic.com/services/maxcdn/)) access to a users profile - the user just needs to grant access to the app.

-2-legged oauth is more limited in that it only allows a consumer access to resources that belong to it (this is also useful for building a 3rd party app or a control panel where the consumer is a reseller or an account with sub-accounts - this means the reseller/main account also has access to sub-account resources).
+2-legged OAuth is more limited in that it only allows a consumer access to resources that belong to it (this is also useful for building a 3rd party app or a control panel where the consumer is a reseller or an account with sub-accounts - this means the reseller/main account also has access to sub-account resources).
 This does not require any user intervention in the process.

 ### 3-legged OAuth
 3-legged OAuth describes the scenario for which OAuth was originally developed: a resource owner wants to give a client access to a server without sharing his credentials (i.e. username/password).